Rajat0063/Infosys-Springboard-Internship-6.0/Angular Full Stack/Agile Scrum in Practice Assessment Solutions/README.md

 **Question 13:** Choose the statement which is CORRECT with respect to User stories.<br>

 A) User stories have three C's - Card, Confirmation criteria, Conversation<br>
-A) User stories have three C's - Card, Confirmation criteria, Conversation<br>
+B) User stories are another form of IEEE way of representing requirements<br>
-A) User stories have three C's - Card, Confirmation criteria, Conversation<br>
+C) User stories should be sized so that one user story can be completed in a couple of sprints<br>
-A) User stories have three C's - Card, Confirmation criteria, Conversation
+D) User stories are estimated using Function points

 <details> <summary><b>🔍 View Answer</b></summary>
 ✅ Answer: <br><br>